apache/incubator-retired-pirk/for_users.md

 	  <element>
 	     <name> element name </name>
 	      <type> class name or type name (if Java primitive type) of the element </type>
-	     <isArray> true or false -- whether or not the schema element is an array within the data </isArray>
+	     <isArray> (optional) whether or not the schema element is an array within the data; defaults to false </isArray>
 	     <partitioner> optional - Partitioner class for the element; defaults to primitive java type partitioner </partitioner>
 	  </element>
 	 </schema>

 	Primitive Java types must be one of the following: "byte", "short", "int", "long", "float", "double", "char", "string", "boolean"

+A corresponding XSD file may be found [here](https://github.com/apache/incubator-pirk/blob/master/src/main/resources/data-schema.xsd).

 Each element of the data is defined by its name, type, whether or not it is an array of objects of the given type, and an optional partitioner class.